kellymarton/project_final3_marton_kelly/README.md

 # Comments
-I had a hard time with this project because a lot of it was focused on content generation and I think I would have had more time to focus on the coding if I didn't have to spend so much time generating copy
+I had a hard time with this project because a lot of it was focused on content generation and I think I would have had more time to focus on the coding if I didn't have to spend so much time generating copy.